Significance Testing

 Significance Calculation Settings

 Use the Statistics dialog to define the statistical methods and thresholds.
+Here, you can also define if OfficeReports should calculate siginificance difference at 2 confidence levels at the same time.

 Define Significance Testing